 Maniac – Full backup every 24 hours, Differential every 3 hours, Transaction log every 15 minutes: for very busy mission-critical database systems.
 These are systems that simply cannot afford to drop any transactions.
 Due to the load placed by the frequent backup jobs, these are also likely to offload the backup job to a secondary server.
 Think commercial banks’ transactional systems, large hospital admissions systems, large online retailers.

-For a DBA, the choice and frequency of database backups is a critical and fundamental part of the job.
+For a DBA, the choice and frequency of database backups is critical and fundamental part of the job.
 And this should not be viewed as a one-off exercise either.
-As databases and the applications they support change in importance due to business needs, and new ones are added and others retired, this decision should be reviewed and revisited as often as necessary.
-There are several factors affecting this important decision, and from this post you should have a good idea of some of the most important ones to take into consideration.
+As databases and the applications they support change in importance due to business needs, and new ones are added, and others retired, this decision should be reviewed and revisited as often as necessary.
+Several factors are affecting this important decision, and from this post, you should have a good idea of some of the most important ones to take into consideration.